Read the relevant grant description within the College and Community Innovation (CCI) Program before you complete the application.

 CIHR Industrial Research Chair for Colleges in Stroke Rehabilitation

 Provide your primary place of employment, the organization and department names and telephone number.

 Research subject codes

 Consult the NSERC Code Tables.
-If the applied research focus of the proposal is in the natural sciences or engineering, you are required to select a research subject code for the primary area of research from the list of Area of Research subject codes.
+If the applied research focus of the proposal is in the natural sciences or engineering, you are required to select a research subject code for the primary area of research from the list of Research Subject Codes.
 You can also select a secondary research subject code.
 Otherwise, leave the fields blank.

 Area of application codes